How to publish a dataset

 Data processing (gridded, binned, swath, raw, algorithms used, necessary ancillary data sets)

-Data set organization (how data are organized within and by files)
+Data set organization (how data are organized within and by files and/or folders)

 Quality: flags, indicators or other information about the data quality or any quality control procedures